North Clayton High School

-North Clayton High School is a four-year public high school located in College Park, Georgia, United States.
+North Clayton High School is a four-year public high school located in unincorporated Clayton County, Georgia, United States, with a College Park postal address.
 It is part of the Clayton County Public Schools.
 The school was created in 1937 as Flat Rock School, serving 44 students in grades 8–10 with eight teachers.
 Grades 11 and 12 were added the following year, and the school was given its current name.

+The school's attendance boundary includes the portion of College Park in Clayton County.

 North Clayton is one of two high schools in Clayton County that offer the International Baccalaureate Organization program to excelling students.
 North Clayton has been an IB World School since May 2006.
 Students receive the IB Diploma Programme after passing a series of vigorous examinations such as IB Math, IB History, and IB foreign languages.

+In September 2025, Clayton County Public Schools approved $229 million for a brand new state-of-the-art campus.

 Testing, graduates and accreditation

 North Clayton High School's Georgia High School Graduation Test scores have greatly improved over the past few years, particularly in Math and Social Studies.
 North Clayton's SAT scores have also improved over the last several years.
 North Clayton's STAR students (one senior student who receives the highest SAT score in all of his/her graduating class selected separately each year) over the previous few years have made some of the highest scores among the other STAR students in the county.
 North Clayton High has also made AYP (Adequate Yearly Progress).

-Graduates of North Clayton have gone on to many notable higher education systems, such as Auburn University, Liberty University, Northeastern University, West Georgia University, Northeastern University, North Georgia University, Georgia Southern University, Emory University, Georgia College and State University, Georgia Tech (Georgia Institute of Technology), the University of Georgia, Clayton State University, Duke University, Hampton University, Howard University, and North Carolina A & T State University, Florida A&M University, Morehouse College, Spelman College, Tuskegee University, New York University, and the University of Tennessee.
+Graduates of North Clayton have gone on to many notable higher education systems, such as U.S. Air Force Academy, Auburn University, Liberty University, Northeastern University, West Georgia University, Northeastern University, University of North Georgia, Georgia Southern University, Emory University, Georgia College and State University, Georgia Tech (Georgia Institute of Technology), the University of Georgia, Clayton State University, Duke University, Hampton University, Howard University, and North Carolina A & T State University, Florida A&M University, Morehouse College, Spelman College, Tuskegee University, New York University, and the University of Tennessee.

 On August 28, 2008, the Southern Association of Colleges and Schools removed its accreditation of the Clayton County Public Schools, citing the district's failure to meet nine mandates it had set that had to be satisfied before September.
 The SACS cited continuing issues with micromanaging, abuse of power and conflict of interest, among other ethics violations.
 The loss of accreditation was the first by an American school district since 1969.
 Students at North Clayton High School and at the other district schools may face difficulties in getting accepted to college and possible loss of eligibility in scholarship programs.

 Accreditation for Clayton County Public Schools was reinstated in May 2009 by the Southern Association of Colleges and Schools.